-Alex Osborn, founder of a super-successful New York ad Agency and of the Creative Education Foundation, came up with a list of brainstorming “rules” in 1963:
+Alex Osborn, a founder of a super-successful New York ad Agency and of the Creative Education Foundation, came up with a list of brainstorming “rules” in 1963:

 No judgment in early stages: Collect as many ideas as possible without imposing criticism.

 Encourage wild or stupid ideas: Don’t refuse to write anything on the board.
 You never know where it might lead.

 Forbid discussion: This may seem counter-intuitive to old-school thinkers.
 What’s a meeting without talking, after all?
 But at the start of brainstorming, over-analysis is death.
 Wait until you have your long list of ideas, first.